 ENG 219.
 WRITING STUDIES SURVEY 4 sh

 This course examines theories of composition and literacy and explores the implications for our understanding of writing’s impact on our personal, public and professional lives.
 Students will study topics such as writing pedagogy (writing as a process, peer response, editing, revision, response and assessment); the relationship between writing and literacy; writing and testing; writing and electronic texts; various technologies’ effect on the production and style of writing; and the political, social and cultural politics of writing.
 Prerequisite: ENG 110.
+Offered fall of odd years.

 INTRODUCTORY LITERATURE COURSES